 2 The outcome of the EAB Group and EAB plc Supervisory Review and Evaluation Process ("SREP") has been shown here.
-A new SREP has recently been finalised, outcome of which will be reflected in next year's Pillar 3 disclosures.

 3 The weighted values represent the simple average of the 12 preceding month-end observations used to calculate the LCR.